jruels/compare-containers/labs/install-k8s-docker/index.md

 # Install Kubernetes with Docker on AWS

+# Overview
+This lab walks through using `kubeadm` to install Kubernetes with Docker as the container runtime.

 ## Install Kubernetes on all servers

 Following commands must be run as the root user.
 To become root run: